-It is expected that most members who apply for Standard or Select Status rates will be accepted for coverage on the basis of their answers to health questions and without further medical evidence.
+It is expected that most members who apply for Standard or Select rates will be accepted for coverage on the basis of their answers to health questions and without further medical evidence.
 Members not so accepted may, at their option, furnish additional medical evidence.
-A full medical exam is required for Preferred Rates.
+A medical exam is required for Preferred rates.

 Reduction of Coverage at Age 75